Tuta (email): Encryption

-Tutanota uses a standardized, hybrid method consisting of a symmetrical and an asymmetrical algorithm - AES with a length of 128 bit and RSA with 2048 bit.
-To external recipients who do not use Tutanota a notification is sent with a link to a temporary Tutanota account.
+Tuta uses a standardized, hybrid method consisting of a symmetrical and an asymmetrical algorithm - AES with a length of 256 bit and RSA with 2048 bit.
+To external recipients who do not use Tuta a notification is sent with a link to a temporary Tuta account.
 After entering a previously exchanged password, the recipient can read the message and reply end-to-end encrypted.